Syphdias/i3-chrome-tab-dragging/README.md

+# Deprecation
+With version 83 chromium has changed the way tab dragging works.
+This makes this little tool unnecessary.

 # Description – What it does
 This script aims to solve a problem I have with dragging Chrome tabs while using the i3 window manager where it can be hard to place a second tab into another